oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 # Security Considerations {#Security}

-## Txn-Token Lifetime {#lifetime}
+## Txn-Token Replay Risks {#lifetime}
 A Txn-Token is not resistant to replay attacks.
 A long-lived Txn-Token therefore represents a risk if it is stored in a file, discovered by an attacker, and then replayed.
-For this reason, a Txn-Token lifetime must be kept short, not exceeding the lifetime of a call-chain.
-Even for long-running "batch" jobs, a longer-lived access token should be used to initiate the request to the batch endpoint.
-It then obtains short-lived Txn-Tokens that may be used to authorize the call to downstream services in the call-chain.

-Because Txn-Tokens are short-lived, the Txn-Token response from the TTS does not contain the `refresh_token` field.
-A Txn-Token cannot be issued by presenting a `refresh_token`.
+For this reason, a Txn-Token lifetime MUST be kept short and follow the guidance given in {{txn-token-lifetime}}.

+{{replace}} describes the TTS responsibilities when replacing a Txn-Token, including guidance to minimize the risk of replaying a Txn-Token to obtain one with an extended expiry.

+The use of a unique transaction identifier (`txn` claim) allows for discovery of Txn-Token replay as described in {{uti}}.

+## Unique Transaction Identifier {#uti}
+A Txn-Token conveys user identity and authorization context across workloads in a call chain.
+The `txn` claim is a unique identifier that, when logged by the TTS and workloads, enables discovery and auditing of successful and failed transactions.
+The `txn` value SHOULD be unique within the Trust Domain.

+A workload receiving a Txn-Token can store the `txn` value of each Txn-Token for the time window in which the Txn-Token would be accepted to prevent multiple uses of the same Txn-Token.
+Requests to the same workload for which the jti value has been seen before would be declined.
+When strictly enforced, such a single-use check provides a very strong protection against Txn-Token replay, but it may not always be feasible in practice, e.g., when multiple instances of the same workload have no shared state.

+## Refresh Tokens
+OAuth refresh tokens are used only to obtain access tokens as defined in {{RFC6749}} and MUST NOT be used to request transaction tokens (see {{subject-token-types}}.
+Since Txn-Tokens are short-lived ({{txn-token-lifetime}}), the Txn-Token response from the TTS MUST NOT include a refresh token (see {{txn-token-response}}).

 ## Access Tokens
 When creating Txn-Tokens, the Txn-Token MUST NOT contain the Access Token presented to the external endpoint.
 If an Access Token is included in a Txn-Token, an attacker may extract the Access Token from the Txn-Token, and replay it to any Resource Server that can accept that Access Token.
 Txn-Token expiry does not protect against this attack since the Access Token may remain valid even after the Txn-Token has expired.